sdorra/airline/guide/annotations/command.md

 {% include alert.html %}
 You can also specify groups by using the [`@Group`](group.html) annotation or as part of the [`@Cli`](cli.html) annotation.

+## Parser Configuration

+If you are annotating a class which you intend to use as a single command i.e. via `SingleCommand.singleCommand()` and not as part of a larger CLI and you wish to change the parser configuration you can use the [`@Parser`](parser.html) annotation.